START OF SIM-RACING

 Auf höchstem LEVEL unterwegs THE FIRST PROOF OF MY CLASS

-2023 - Straight to three consecutive Overall CHAMPION titles in the top split of the LMDh/GTP class – on the world’s toughest SIM racing platform (iRacing).
-That success at the top level of SIM-racing was the foundation – and the spark – for everything that followed successfully in real-world racing in 2024.
+2023 - Straight to three consecutive Overall CHAMPION (Hypercar) titles in the top splits of official multi-class series – on the world’s toughest SIM racing platform (iRacing).
+That success in SIM-racing was the foundation – and the spark – for everything that followed in real-world racing after 2024.

 Nürburgring NORDSCHLEIFE